 Elizabeth is a member of the Florida Bar Association as a Florida Registered Paralegal.
 She is a Sustaining member of the Junior League of the Emerald Coast and the 2016-2017 Board President of the Montessori Learning Center.

-Today, Liz is now the senior managing paralegal for the Browning Law Firm, and maintains all of the back office support for the firm.
-She has extensive paralegal experience in the areas of Estates and Trusts, Probate, Personal Injury and Criminal Defense, and now has extensive law office management experience.
-She can be reached at [email protected].
+Today, Liz is now the senior managing paralegal for the Browning Law Firm and maintains all of the back office support for the firm.
+She has extensive paralegal experience in the areas of Estates and Trusts, Probate, Personal Injury, and Criminal Defense, and now has extensive law office management experience.